Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

 ## Tutorial

-1. Edit the [EntandoApp](../../docs/reference/entandoapp-cr.md) custom resource definition (CRD).
+1. Edit the [VillanovaApp](../../docs/reference/entandoapp-cr.md) custom resource definition (CRD).
     * Set the value for `dbms` to `none`.
-    * Under `environmentVariables`, provide the database connection information for two Entando server databases and one connection for the Entando Component Repository (ECR).
+    * Under `environmentVariables`, provide the database connection information for two Villanova server databases and one connection for the Villanova Component Repository (ECR).
 Sample connection information for each of the databases is provided [below](#ecr).
     * Note that Kubernetes Secrets are auto-provisioned when specified in the `environmentVariables` section, to pass on the DB credentials.
 Secrets can also be created manually.

 This is an `EntandoApp` CRD example for a PostgreSQL DBMS: